Attempto/ACE-in-GF/README.md

 Building
 --------

-_Note: only Eng and Ger are currently supported_
+_Note: Urd and Fin are currently not included_

 In order to build the PGF-file execute: